simple-sunrise/simple-sunrise/README.md

 ### Hi there 👋
+- 🚀 I'm currently working on something cool.
+You guess it!
+- 🌱 My main attitude is the continuous improvement
+- 🤿 My first thought when I start a new activity is "How can I make it better?"
+- ❓ ***Should I stop it and accept things as they are?***

 <!--
 **simple-sunrise/simple-sunrise** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.